microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	node use-contract.js
 	```

 1. Watch the output.
-Onserve that before the ```Transfer``` event fired, the accounts held their original balances even though the ```sendCoin``` method had already been invoked.
-Checking the balances again in the ```Transfer``` event handler reveals the final, post-transaction balances, and shows that 1,000 My Coin were transferred from the coinbase account to Account 1.
+Onserve that before the ```Transfer``` event fires, the accounts hold their original balances even though the ```sendCoin``` method had already been invoked.
+Checking the balances again in the ```Transfer``` event handler reveals the final, post-transaction balances, and shows that 1,000 My Coin were transferred to Account 1.

 	```
 	Sending some coin...